 You’ve probably heard a lot about local SEO being one of the most important facets when it comes to digital marketing.

 We need to have a concise idea of what exactly local SEO is, its relevance in today’s world, and how it impacts businesses.

-This article breaks down that information for you, so you can have a clear idea of why local SEO holds such a dominant position in online marketing, and how it can help you grow your business.
+You can have a clear idea of why local SEO holds such a dominant position in online marketing and how to develop a powerful SEO strategy.

 What Is Local SEO?

 Local SEO is merely a variation of your run-of-the-mill SEO and is aimed at making sure your business gets found on search engines like Google and Bing, by people searching for it in their locality.

 The main thing is it serves to promote your business’ visibility on location-based searches by improving your local search rankings.